Fashion industry backs campaign to show the world London is open

 Vanessa Kingori, MBE, Publisher, British GQ brand said: “LFW is the perfect example of the type of global exchange now essential to success in the world economy.

-The unparalleled breadths of designers showing here pepper their diverse heritage into their creations with spectacular effect.
+The unparalleled breadth of designers showing here pepper their diverse heritage into their creations with spectacular effect.
 As a result British fashion maintains lucrative global notoriety.
 In turn, international brands seek to own part of this magic, by showing in London and regularly recruiting UK grown talent.
 This exchange requires an 'open' London where multifarious creativity is welcomed and blossoms.
 Not just for the sake of beautiful clothes and frivolous fashion parties, this represents an important contributor to the wider British economy.”

 Deputy Mayor for Culture and Creative Industries, Justine Simons said: “We have all the best ingredients as a fashion capital - we are home to leading fashion colleges, we are really good at growing the next generation of talent and we have wonderful established brands.
 Fashion is such a big part of London’s success as a creative capital – both economically and culturally.
 It contributes £28bn to the UK economy and London Fashion Week provides the glittering centrepiece, showcasing creativity and innovation, underlining the fact that London is open to the world and a global hub of talent.”